-- Head and fins covered with small black spots
+- Head and fins have tiny dark spots

-- First dorsal fin shorter than and not separated from second dorsal
+- First dorsal fin is much shorter than the second dorsal fin

-Goliath are found nearshore often around docks, in deep holes, and on ledges.
+Coastal and nearshore waters over structure or muddy bottoms.
 Young often occur in estuaries, especially around oyster bars.
-These fish are more abundant in southern Florida than in northern waters.
+More abundant in southern Florida than in northern waters.

-Goliath spawn over summer months and have a lifespan of 30 to 50 years.
-Goliath are opportunistic predators and feed mostly on slow-moving, bottom-associated species.
+Opportunistic predators and feed mostly on slow-moving, bottom-associated species.
 Calico crabs make up the majority of their diet, with other invertebrate species and fish filling in the rest.
-Goliath grouper will occasionally feed on fish that are struggling on a fishing line, but they have not been shown to actively hunt down fast, free swimming fish such as snappers and groupers.
+Will occasionally feed on fish that are struggling on a fishing line, but they have not been shown to actively hunt down fast, free swimming fish such as snappers and groupers.
 Prey is ambushed, caught by a rapid expansion and opening of the mouth that allows prey to be sucked in and swallowed whole.